Forest frustrate Chelsea to earn precious point

 But they were cheering when Sterling's quick double put Chelsea ahead within 13 minutes of the restart.
 His first, in the 51st minute, owed a lot to the surging run and cutback from the right by Trevoh Chalobah, giving Sterling a simple sbot from ten yards.
 Even then it took a deflection to take the ball past Navas.
 His second goal was much better, a return to the Sterling of old.
 Serge Aurier's mistake in the centre-circle gave the ball to Ruben Loftus-Cheek, who fed Sterling.
 The forward ran into the left-side of the penalty area, cut back inside a sliding challenge from Felipe and curled his shot into the far corner of goal.

+“We need to be killers at the top end of the pitch, and Raheem showed he is that today.
+But we have not had enough of it.

+“He's been a regular scorer in the Premier League and for his country, and showed that brilliance today with his second goal.
+I'm very happy for him.”

-Chelsea's fans, who had been largely subdued, erupted at the prospect of a rare home victory.
-But Forest had other ideas, and when the Chelsea defence failed to clear a long throw in the 62nd minute, Orel Mangala chipped forward a clever pass that allowed Awonmiyi to head home from close range.
+Forest have the worst away record in the top flight, and might have folded, but manager Steve Cooper was impressed by the way they fought back.
+When the Chelsea defence failed to clear a long throw in the 62nd minute, Orel Mangala chipped forward a clever pass that allowed Awonmiyi to head home from close range.
 A VAR check failed to find a suspected offside offence and the goal stood.

 Mendy 5; Chalobah 7, Silva 6, Badiashile 6; Gallagher 6, Fernandez 7, Kovacic 6 (Loftus-Cheek 44), Hall 6; Madueke 6 (Ziyech 73), Felix 6 (Havertz 73), Sterling 7